-We would love to hear about your Death Ride® experience, please email it to: email@example.com.
+We would love to hear about your Tour of the California Alps – Death Ride® experience, please email it to: firstname.lastname@example.org.

 It seems that family and noncycling friends are curious as to why someone, me in particular, would bother to even wonder about riding this crazy thing called the Death Ride.